codejones-hub/plutus/doc/tutorials/contract-testing.rst

       where secret = s ^. contractState . currentSecret
     monitoring _ _ = id

-resulting in output such as this:
+This generates output such as this:

  .. code-block:: text